awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapidefinition.md

 The name of the Amazon S3 bucket where the OpenAPI file is stored\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-bucket)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-bucket)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.

  `Key`   <a name="sam-httpapi-httpapidefinition-key"></a>
 The Amazon S3 key of the OpenAPI file\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-key)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-key)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.

  `Version`   <a name="sam-httpapi-httpapidefinition-version"></a>
 For versioned objects, the version of the OpenAPI file\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[Version](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-version)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[Version](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-api-bodys3location.html#cfn-apigatewayv2-api-bodys3location-version)` property of the `AWS::ApiGatewayV2::Api` `BodyS3Location` data type\.

 ## Examples<a name="sam-property-httpapi-httpapidefinition--examples"></a>